dubtran/hypemergence/README.md

 * [Rickshaw](https://github.com/shutterstock/rickshaw)
 * [D3](https://d3js.org/)

-###### *The process of exploring data and choosing which model to use can be seen in the folder work*
+###### *The process of exploring data and choosing which model to use can be seen in the folder theroadtohypemergence*

 ----------------

-##Hypemergence's purpose and details
+##HypeMergence's purpose and details

-Hypemergence is a result of my capstone project for [Zipfian Academy](http://www.zipfianacademy.com/), with the residual benefits of allowing users to see, of those recently blogged (collected on Hypem), who would be worth their time and efforts - or *emerging*.
+HypeMergence is a result of my capstone project for [Zipfian Academy](http://www.zipfianacademy.com/), with the residual benefits of allowing users to see, of those recently blogged (collected on Hypem), who would be worth their time and efforts - or *emerging*.
 As there are many various attributes to consider when determining if an artist is 'emerging', I have decided to attempt to detect emergence via Social Media metrics.

 Artists' social media metrics were featurized by running a linear regression through a normalized difference over time.
 The regression returned a coefficient, describing the over all trend over time, and an intercept, repesenting the mean change over time.
 The metrics spanned over 90 days and include:

 - <u>Facebook</u>: likes and fans
 - <u>SoundCloud</u>: plays, fans, and comments
 - <u>Twitter</u>: mentions, retweets, statuses, friends, and fans